Chloroxylenol/ pramoxine drops

 - if you have other ear problems

 Some MEDICINES MAY INTERACT with chloroxylenol/pramoxine drops.
-Because little, if any, of chloroxylenol/pramoxine drops is absorbed into the blood, the risk of it interacting with another medicine is low.
+Because little, if any, of chloroxylenol/pramoxine drops are absorbed into the blood, the risk of it interacting with another medicine is low.

 Ask your health care provider if chloroxylenol/pramoxine drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.